-Slip and fall accidents at work vs public spaces: What UK law says?
+Slip and fall accidents according to UK law: Workspaces vs public

-Slip and fall accidents might bring to mind cartoonish banana peels and harmless trumbles, but in real life, they’re anything but funny.
-These incidents can cause serious injuries, like broken bones, back trauma, and even long-term disability.
-The consequences go beyond just the physical.
-Lost income, medical expenses, and emotional stress often follow, turning a simple misstep into a major disruption.
+Slip and fall accidents can result in serious injuries, such as broken bones, back trauma, and even long-term disability.
+Beyond the physical harm, these accidents often lead to lost income, medical expenses, and emotional distress, turning a minor slip into a major disruption.

+At work, employers are legally responsible for maintaining a safe environment.
 According to the Health and Safety Executive (HSE), slips, trips, and falls were responsible for 30% of all non-fatal work injuries in 2022-23.
+These incidents cost employers £512 million annually in lost production and other associated costs.

 What is a slip-and-fall accident?

-At Claim Time Solicitors, we help you determine whether your situation qualifies for a legal claim and guide you every step of the way.
-Because a simple fall shouldn’t leave you carrying the burden alone.
+At Claim Time Solicitors, we’ll help you assess if you’re eligible for a legal claim and guide you through every step.

 Slip and fall accidents at work: What the law says?

-Under the Health and Safety at Work etc. 1974 Act, your employer has a legal duty to keep your workplace safe.
+Under the Health and Safety at Work Act 1974, employers must keep the workplace safe for all employees.
 That doesn’t just mean handing out hi-vis jackets, it means making sure:

 • Walkways are clear and clutter-free